Frequently Asked Questions (FAQ)

 - Complete all class attendance, observing and assisting hours

-- Demonstrate that you have understood and learned the basics of anatomy by passing the anatomy questionnaire
+- Demonstrate that you have understood and learned the basics of anatomy by passing the anatomy assignments

 - Demonstrate your teaching skills during a mid-term observed teaching exercise

-- Demonstrate that you can teach a beginner level class during the final observed class assessments
+- Demonstrate that you can teach an hour long class during the final observed class assessments

 Join Our Newsletter